Aarav619/Hangman_Game/README.md

 ## Description:

 A web-based Hangman game built with Python (Flask), HTML, CSS, and JavaScript.
-This project features sound effects, animations, mobile responsiveness, and is deployable online via Render.
+This project features sound effects, mobile responsiveness, and is deployable online via Render.

 ## Technology: